JHVIW/Secret-Santa-Bot/readme.md

 - Handles errors and permissions gracefully.
 - Shuffles participants for Secret Santa assignments.
 - Sends private messages to participants with their assigned recipients' information.
+- Supports checking signups and ensuring all participants are properly registered.

+### Newest Functions

+- **assignParticipants:** Assigns Secret Santa pairs, ensuring each participant has a unique recipient.
+- **extractSteamID64:** Extracts SteamID64 from a provided trade link.
+- **findUniqueReceiver:** Finds a unique receiver for each sender to ensure no participant is assigned twice.
+- **shuffleArray:** Shuffles an array using the Fisher-Yates algorithm for random assignment.

 ## How to Use